 Refinancing your personal loan can have a slight impact on your credit score.
 That’s because your new lender will do a hard credit pull before deciding to issue you the loan.

 In addition, depending on the credit scoring model being used, closing your old personal loan could reduce your average age of credit, which may cause your credit score to initially drop.
 Don’t worry too much, though.
 By making timely payments on your new personal loan as well as other debt like credit card purchases, your score should quickly recover from these small dings.

-If your credit score has vastly improved, or your budget is feeling the pinch with your active monthly payment, then it can make sense to refinance your personal loan.
+If your credit score has vastly improved, or if your budget is feeling the pinch with your active monthly payment, then it can make sense to refinance your personal loan.
 But before taking any action, you should first compare personal loan options and be sure that refinancing is actually going to make your financial situation better.